These pineapple chicken lettuce cups are a nutritious spin on the classic Chinese takeout dish.

 To create this dish, you start by sauteing red peppers and onions until tender.
 Calorie Saving Tip: Instead of using canola oil to saute the veggies at the beginning of the recipe, I use cooking spray which has less than 5 calories.
 Then, for added flavor and healthy fats, I whisk in fragrant, toasted sesame oil to the marinade later in the recipe.
 Little swaps like this when cooking at home can add up to a lot of saved calories over the course of a week.

 What type of chicken do you use for Chinese stir-fry?

 Whether you use boneless chicken thighs or chicken breasts is completely up to you.
 Use whatever is on sale or whatever you have on hand in your refrigerator.
 In general, chicken thighs have a bit more flavor than their lean chicken breasts counterpart but either work.

-What goes in a stir-fry marinade:
+What goes into a stir-fry marinade?

 The secret to a balanced, flavorful Asian stir-fry is a well-balanced mix of salty, sour, sweet and spicy ingredients.
 For this pineapple chicken recipe, I whisk together soy (salty), rice vinegar (sour), 100% pineapple juice reserved from the Dole Fridge Pack Pineapple Chunks (sweet) and chili paste (spicy).

 One of the reasons I love using Dole’s new Fridge Pack Pineapple Chunks is because they are packed in 100% pineapple juice.
 Whether it’s a smoothie, a muffin, or a stir-fry, I always prefer to add sweetness from ingredients like fruit as opposed to processed sugar like corn syrup or white sugar.

 What is a good garnish with lettuce cups?